- Posted On: April 26, 2018

 - Tags: egg donation | Egg Donor | gamete donation | National Infertility Awareness Week | NIAW

 Why I chose to become an ORM Egg Donor, a series of interviews with three of our egg donors and Tonya Carey, ORM Egg Donor Recruiter.

 As a donor recruiter for Oregon Reproductive Medicine’s in-house Egg Donor Program, I often find myself asking applicants – What made you decide to look into egg donation?
 Often, the answers include layers that are both financial: I am saving up to buy a house/car/unicorn/etc., and emotional: I have a deep desire to help others.
 Then there are the special times when we encounter a more personal story: Someone close to me was not able to conceive, and I wanted to help.

 In honor of National Infertility Awareness Week, we explore the stories of three egg donors who flipped the script on infertility and the emotional journey that took them on.

 Tonya: Tell me a little bit about yourself.

-Tonya: How many donations have you completed?
+Tonya: How many donations in all have you done so far?

 Learn more about ORM’s Egg Donor Program here.